 Amaryllis flowers (Hippeastrum spp.) are beloved for their big, bold shows of color indoors in midwinter when not much else may be blooming.
 Commonly grown as houseplants, they are also hardy outdoors in USDA plant hardiness zones 8 through 10.

-When their blooms have faded, well-tended bulbs may produce more flowers for years to come.
+When their blooms have died, well-tended bulbs can produce more flowers for many years.
 Continue reading to learn all about amaryllis bulb storage and general care.

 Amaryllis Bulb Storage Instructions

-Water the soil whenever it becomes nearly dry or whenever the soil dries out in the top two inches.
-If night temperatures stay above 50 degrees Fahrenheit (10 degrees Celsius) and it's in a pot with good drainage, move the plant outside.
+Water the soil whenever it becomes nearly dry or whenever the soil dries out in the top 2 inches.
+If evening temperatures stay above 50 F and your plant is in a pot with good drainage, you can move it outdoors.

 Feed it a balanced houseplant fertilizer weekly so that next year's buds can form within the bulb.

-As the leaves die, cut the plant back one to two inches above the bulb.
-If it is in the ground, dig the bulb up.
-If it is in a pot, keep the bulb in the soil.
+As the leaves wilt and perish, trim them back to 1 to 2 inches above the bulb.
+If it is in the ground, use a small trowel to dig the bulb up.
+If it's potted, keep it that way.
+Either way, bring your amaryllis bulb inside.

-Store in a cool, dry, dark place such as a basement or the crisper of a refrigerator where the temperature ranges between 50 and 55 degrees Fahrenheit for eight to 12 weeks.
+Store your bulb in a cool, dry, dark place like an unheated but attached garage, your basement, or the crisper of a refrigerator where the temperature ranges between 50 and 55 Fahrenheit for eight to 12 weeks.
 Do not store amaryllis bulbs in a fridge that has apples inside because this will sterilize the bulbs.
 Also, do not water the bulbs or feed them fertilizer during this time.